Prosus (PROSY) To Go Ex-Dividend on September 1st

-Prosus (OTCMKTS:PROSY – Get Rating) declared a dividend on Wednesday, August 31st, investing.com reports.
-Investors of record on Friday, September 2nd will be paid a dividend of 0.0231 per share on Friday, October 7th.
-This represents a yield of 0.39%.
+Prosus (OTCMKTS:PROSY – Get Rating) announced a dividend on Wednesday, August 31st, investing.com reports.
+Stockholders of record on Friday, September 2nd will be given a dividend of 0.0231 per share on Friday, October 7th.
+This represents a dividend yield of 0.39%.
 The ex-dividend date of this dividend is Thursday, September 1st.

 Prosus Stock Performance